wenkaiingermany/NCE_03/Lesson_50.md

 Why people are prepared to tolerated a four-hour journey each day for the dubious privilege of living in the country is beyond me.

 It has always been a mystery to me why city dwellers, who appreciate all these things, obstinately pretend that they would prefer to live in the country.

+### If we remain inveterate smokers, it is only because we have so often experienced the frustration that results from failure.

+an inveterate smoker / drinker / gambler
+old friend
+regular / patron 老主顾
+hardened smuggler
+maidservant

+it is because ...
+the reason is that ...
+..., the only reason is that ...

+result from ... = be caused by ...
+result in ... = cause ...

+### Most of us fail in our efforts at self-improvenment bacause our schemes are too ambitious and we never have time to carry them out.

+fail to do
+fail in one's efforts / attempts at ... / to do

+Latham failed in his efforts / attempts to fly across the English Channel.

+The archaeologists failed in their efforts to discover the identity of the the reconstructed statue.

+The archaeologists failed in their efforts / attempts at the identification of the reconstructed statue.

+scheme n.
+1. 计划，方案; 2. 阴谋，诡计
+schemes and intrigues

+never / not get round / around to sth. / doing

+It had broken down the previous summer, and though I promised to repair it, I had never got round to it.

+carry sth. <-> out 执行，实施
+We carried out her instructions precisely.

+### We also make the fundamental error of announcing our resolutions to everybody so that we look even more foolish when we slip back into our bad old ways.

+fundamental adj. 根本性的
+fundamental error / mistake / change / difference

+make the fundamental error of doing sth.
+He made the fundamental error of despising his enemy.

+so (that) 作连词时一般来说有两种用法:
+1. 引导结果状语从句，译为 "所以"，从句谓语动词中一般没有情态动词
+2. 引导目的状语从句，以为 "以便"，从句谓语动词中多出现情态动词can, could, may, might, should, would

+It had been purchased by a local authority so that an enormous pie could be baked for an annual fair.

+In the new country he became absorbed in making a new life for the two of us, so that he gradually ceased to grieve.

+He was still mumbling something about hospitals at the end of the party when he *slipped* on a piece of ice and broke his left leg.

+slip into ... to gradually start to be in a bad state or situation

+slip into debt / unconsciousness ...
+He had begun to slip into debt.
+She slipped into unconsciousness and died the next day.

+### (Being) Aware of these pitfalls, this year I attempted to keep my resolutions to myself.

+pitfall n. a likely mistake or problem in a situation 易犯的错误，易出现的问题

+the potential pitfalls of buying a house.

+keep sth. to oneself = keep sth. secret
+I keep my live for Helen to myself.

+### I limited myself to two modest ambitions: to do physical exercises every morning and to read more of an evening.

+limit oneself to sth.
+I limit myself to 2 glasses of beer a day.
+She limits herself to 1,000 calories a day to lose weight.

+do (phycisal) exercises 锻炼身体

+of an evening / of a weekend ... = in the evenings / at weekends ...

+### An all-night party on New Year's Eve provided me with a good excuse for not carrying out either of these new resolutions on the first day of the year, but on the second, I applied myself assiduously to the task.

+apply onself to sth = work hard at sth.

+on ...
+Eve
+provide sb. with sth.
+an excuse for (doing) sth.
+sth. provide sb. with a good excuse for (doing) sth.

+A sudden illness provided him with a good excuse for not attending the meeting.
+A long and arduous journey provided me with a good excuse for going to bed early.

+plead ignorance / illness / a headache / tiredness / insanity

+either of ... 两个中任何一个
+each of ... 三个以上中任何一个
+neither of ... 两个都不
+none of ... 三个以上都不
+both of ... 两个都...
+all of ... 三个以上都...

+Recently I have been applying myself assiduously to studying English.